JonesNavela/breaking-bad-cast/README.md

-A React app that shows the cast for breaking bad through their breaking bad API
+A React app that shows the cast for breaking bad through the breaking bad API (https://breakingbadapi.com/documentation)

 ## Available Scripts